jamessutton600613-png/GQR/EverythingAboutGQRupto57.md

-# GQR Programme Synthesis   - Long Form Summary

 ---

+# GQR Programme Synthesis — Long Form Summary

+---

 ## Prelude: The Pre-GQR Conceptual Scaffold

-The programme originates not in physics or chemistry, but biochemsitry and genetics:  in a 6-dimensional ontology that attempts to reconcile quantum events with deterministic function.
+The programme originates not in physics or chemistry, but biochemistry and genetics: in a 6-dimensional ontology that attempts to reconcile quantum events with deterministic function.

 - **preGQR1 (The 6D Engine)**
   Introduces the concept of *Nucleonic Rotation*.
   - Dimensions 1–4: standard spacetime
   - 5th dimension: coherent energy driven by *trimeric quark drives*
   - 6th dimension: *Gravitational Information*
   → Gravity acts as a deterministic selector for quantum tunneling events rather than a weak force.

 - **preGQR2 (QC-TCL)**
   Formalizes *Quantum-Classical Tumbling Locomotion*.
   → Replaces stochastic biological motion with a mechanohydrodynamic engine.
   → Enzymes perform *ballistic leaps* and *corkscrew motion* as active agents.

 ---